symfony/symfony-docs/security/remember_me.rst

 users to see basic account information, but then require them to actually re-authenticate before modifying that information.

-The Security component provides an easy way to do this.
+The Security component provides a way to do this.
 In addition to roles explicitly assigned to them, users are automatically given one of the following roles depending on how they are authenticated:

 ``IS_AUTHENTICATED_ANONYMOUSLY``
     Automatically assigned to a user who is in a firewall protected part of the